jakzal/zalas.eu/source/_posts/2013-01-26-how-to-store-doctrine-entities-outside-of-a-symfony-bundle.markdown

 tags:
 - doctrine2
 - Symfony2
+meta_keywords: Symfony,doctrine,bundle,entity,domain
+meta_description: Learn how to put doctrine entities outside of a bundle to make the model independent of the framework.
 ---

 The [DoctrineBundle](https://github.com/doctrine/DoctrineBundle) and [Doctrine bridge](https://github.com/symfony/symfony/tree/master/src/Symfony/Bridge/Doctrine) are the integration layer between the Doctrine ORM and Symfony.
 One of features they provide is an automatic registration of entity mappings.